 If you are unable to work the way you used to work before becoming ill, injured, or disabled, the SSA will evaluate your ability to perform other forms of work.
 This involves an assessment of your overall health condition, your injuries and/or disabilities, your age, your education, your work experience, and the work skills you might have.
 If you cannot transfer any of your skills to other jobs, you will be classified as disabled.
 If you can transfer your skills, your claim may be denied.

 For SSI, you are not screened based on your work history.
 Instead, the SSA assesses your disability and may provide you with work opportunities to earn income.
 You might still be eligible for the program despite your work history as long as you meet the income, asset, and disability requirements of the program.

 You Might Be Eligible for Social Security Disability Benefits

 Our team at Underwood Law Office may help you navigate each step of the application and appeals process.
-A McKinney Social Security Disability lawyer can fight hard for you to receive the disability benefits you need.
+A McKinney, Texas Social Security Disability lawyer can fight hard for you to receive the disability benefits you need.

 Contact a team member at Underwood Law Office by calling (972) 535-6377 today.